About key-value targeting

 Under the terms of your contract, you must not pass any information to Google that Google could use or recognize as personally identifiable information.
 Also, IP addresses cannot be used as a key-value input.

-Predefine a key and its values or create a free-form key-value.
-Free-form key-values use a defined key but take dynamic values based on user attributes or behavior.
-If your requirements exceed 200 possible values per key and you don't want to define them in advance, use free-form targeting.
+Predefine a key and its values or create a dynamic key-value.
+Dynamic key-values use a defined key but take dynamic values based on user attributes or behavior.
+If your requirements exceed 200 possible values per key and you don't want to define them in advance, use dynamic targeting.

 Use predefined key-values when you know the possible range of values.
 For example, if you're targeting a line item to users age 18-34, create the predefined key age, and enter ranges as values (such as, "18-34" or "35-49").
 When you create the line item, select age as the key and "18-34" as the value.
 The key-value remains hard-coded in the ad tag.

 When you target a line item to a predefined key-value, you choose from a list of values in Ad Manager Inventory.
 When a value is removed from the Inventory section, it no longer appears as a targeting option.

 Dynamic key-values let you pass targeting values dynamically into an ad tag based on information you collect.
 For example, you can use dynamic key-values to target ads based on a user's search terms on your site.
 With dynamic targeting, you can have thousands of possible targeting values without defining each one ahead of time.

 pageID=123456to the page's ad tags and then target your line item to that key-value.

 You might also use key-values to target ads to specific ad slot positions.
 If you sell your ad slots above the fold at a premium, create a pre-defined key called "position" with multiple values, such as "top", "right-box", and "bottom".
 Add the key and value combination to your ad tags (

 position=top) and target certain line items to that key-value so they don't appear below the fold.